6 people, including one child, injured in shooting at East Feliciana Parish courthouse during Mardi Gras parade

 CLINTON — According to officials, six people were injured in a shooting that took place in front of the East Feliciana Parish Courthouse on Saturday.

-The shooting took place during the Mardi Gras in the Country Parade and left one child in critical condition and five others injured.
+The shooting, which took place during the Mardi Gras in the Country Parade, left a child and another person in critical condition and five others injured.

+According to East Feliciana Parish Sheriff Jeff Travis, the parade began around 12 p.m. with gunfire breaking out about 20 minutes later.

+A resident in the area told WBRZ he was at the parade when gunshots were fired.

 Trending News